KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Communications.md

 - Peer-to-peer (P2P)
     - A computer network where all computers are considered as equals and the load is distributed among all computers.
     - Each computer in the network is able to act as both a client and a server, communicating directly with other computers.
-    - Users are able to share files and resources located on their comput- ers as well as access shared resources found on other computers in the network.
+    - Users are able to share files and resources located on their computers as well as access shared resources found on other computers in the network.

 ### Comparison of Client-Server and Peer-to-Peer Networks

 Advantages of client-server networks:
 - Centralised control of data and resources.
 - Easy to schedule backups of all shared files at regular intervals.
-- Security may be enhanced with the use of specialised software or oper- ating system features that are designed for servers.
+- Security may be enhanced with the use of specialised software or operating system features that are designed for servers.
 Disadvantages of client-server networks:
 - Higher initial cost due to the need for a server.
 - Administrative costs needed for the maintenance of server and clients.